cryostatio/cryostat-legacy/HTTP_API.md

     ###### response
     `200` - The body is `{"grafanaDashboardUrl":"$URL"}`.

-    `500` - Container JFR is not configured with a Grafana dashboard.
+    `500` - Cryostat is not configured with a Grafana dashboard.
     Or there was an unexpected error.
 The body is an error message.

     ###### example